hangle/Notecard/documents/Commands/addCardSet.md

 <h1>AddCardSet</h1>

-<p>An individual CardSet my have contingent CardSets that are
+<p>An Add Card Set has the same functionality as a Card Set. <br />
+However, it does not begin with the 'c' command.
+Instead, <br />
+it begins with the 'b' command that also clears the <br />
+screen.  </p>

+<p>The Sets differ by their controlling button.
+The Add <br />
-not activated by the Next button.
-Instead these contingent CardSets are activated by the +Add button and are termed AddCardSets.
-As such, the user may elect to skip the Add- CardSets.</p>
+Card Set is activated by the +Add button and are termed <br />
+AddCardSets.
+The user, activating the Next button, may <br />
+elect to skip the AddCardSets.  </p>

+<p>One or more Add Card Sets is associated with a particular <br />
-<p>A script developer may utilize the AddCardSets to provide
+Card Set.
+A script developer may utilize the AddCardSets <br />
-optional information that serves to clarify the information provided by a CardSet.</p>
+to provide  optional information that serves to clarify the <br />
+information provided by a CardSet.  </p>

 <p>The following  CardSet asks the user to enter the capital of Ohio.  </p>